About this Network Inventory Guide

 This document targets technicians who work with the Network Inventory component of Alloy Navigator Express.
 It explains Network Inventory features and covers the most common tasks that this component enables users to perform.

-The Network Inventory User’s Guide targets system administrators who configure, manage, and work with
+The Network Inventory User’s Guide targets system administrators who configure, manage, customize, and work with

 - Choose audit methods that suits the needs of your organization.
 For details, see Overview of Audit Methods.

 - Check pre-configured audit profiles: use them as they are, modify them as needed, or create your own.
 For details, see Audit Profile Options.

 - Provide audit credentials for all types of network nodes you want audited.
 For details, see Providing Audit Credentials.

 - Create Sites and configure Audit Sources.
 For details, see Creating Sites.

 - Audit your computers, Chromebooks and network devices.
 For details, see Auditing Network Nodes.

 Once the initial configuration is complete and first audit snapshots are uploaded, you can analyze your inventory from different perspectives: